Job

 Retained Recruiter is also called an Executive Recruiter, and seeks

-employment for candidates whose salary is $80,000 and up.
+employment for candidates whose in the six figures or more.
 If you

 hear from a retained recruiter, it is because a position exists

-for the company that has retained his services.
+for the company that has retained his services, and hence the name.

 A